 Pharaoh Ants

+Known for the distinct smell they release when crushed, odorous house ants are small and dark brown or black.
+They’re often seen near sweets and water sources.
+If you notice a strong, rotten coconut smell nearby, you’ve likely found these ants.
 It’s common to see these ants foraging for food along your kitchen floor or countertops.
-While they won’t damage your home’s structure, both species can spread harmful bacteria.
+While they won’t damage your home’s structure, they can spread harmful bacteria.

 How Much Does Ant Exterminator Cost on Average?